eclipse-iceoryx/iceoryx/doc/design/logging.md

 logger what to do with these messages.
 For iceoryx the default logger is the `ConsoleLogger` (this can be changed via the platform abstraction) which will print the log messages to the console.

+Although it is possible to use the logger without calling `initLogger`, this is not recommended.
+This behaviour is only intended to catch important log messages from pre-main logger calls.

 #### Replacing the logger at runtime